zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 sudo apt install nginx
 ```

-**SSL Certificate**: Optionally later, once we have assigned a domain to the Virtual Machine, we can install `letsencrypt` and get a real certificate, for simplicity here we are just using self-signed certificates that will give warnings on the first time users connect to the server, but still will keep the traffic encrypted.
+**SSL Certificate**: Optionally later, once we have assigned a domain to the Virtual Machine, we can install `letsencrypt` and get a real certificate, [see my followup tutorial](<http://zonca.github.io/2016/04/jupyterhub-image-sdsc-cloud.html>), for simplicity here we are just using self-signed certificates that will give warnings on the first time users connect to the server, but still will keep the traffic encrypted.

 ```
 sudo mkdir /etc/nginx/ssl